COVID-19 lockdown in the United Kingdom: Scotland

 On 3 July the 5 mile travel ban was lifted and self contained holiday accommodation allowed to re-open for business.
 Visits to care homes by one "key visitor" were permitted but meetings had to be outdoors and a 2m distance maintained.
 Young people under 12 were not required to social distance and 12-17 year olds may meet in groups of up to 8 people provided social distancing was maintained.
 Beer gardens and outdoor cafes were able to open from 6 July.
 It was made compulsory to wear face coverings in shops from 10 July.

 On 10 July the Air Bridge system began.
 Self isolation was not required for people returning from any of 57 countries.
 This list was similar to, but less than the list of Air Bridges from England and Wales.
 Up to 15 people from five different households were allowed to meet outdoors whilst maintaining 2m social distancing.
 Up to 8 people from three households were allowed to meet indoors and people from outside the household could stay overnight.

 On 11 August pupils returned to schools.
 They did not need to socially distance but teachers had to wear masks if they were in close proximity with others and socially distance from other teachers.
 By 31 August, pupils at high schools were obliged to wear face masks in corridors, canteens and other communal areas.

 On 22 September First Minister Nicola Sturgeon announced nationwide restrictions that came into effect on Friday 25 September.
 These restrictions affected pub closing times and meetings within households.

-On 2 November a new, 5 level, or "tier" system was introduced into Scotland - bringing new, targeted restrictions to different regions of the country.
+On 2 November a new, 5-level "tier" system was introduced into Scotland – bringing new, targeted restrictions to different regions of the country.

 On 4 January 2021, Nicola Sturgeon announced a lockdown in Scotland which took effect at midnight.